 You don’t have to like the people you study and teach, but as with the TV private investigator Frank Columbo, get to know them.

 The death of Thomas Haskell is sad news and a loss to the field of history.
-His former student James Kloppenberg, offers a fine tribute to his great work by highlighting the twin peaks of historical insight he learned from his teacher, “To Understand and to Judge,” http://s-usih.org/2013/05/to-understand-and-to-judge-kloppenberg-on-haskell.html#comment-49457.
-On first reading Haskell’s Emergence of Professional Social Science and “Capitalism and the Origins of the Humanitarian Sensibility” I found orienting understanding of modern American cultural and intellectual history, about how we think and how we feel.
+James Kloppenberg, a friend of Haskell’s since their days together as fellow PhD students in History at Stanford University, offers a fine tribute to his great work by highlighting the twin peaks of historical insight that Haskell practiced, “To Understand and to Judge,” https://s-usih.org/2013/05/to-understand-and-to-judge-kloppenberg-on-haskell/.
+On first reading Haskell’s Emergence of Professional Social Science and “Capitalism and the Origins of the Humanitarian Sensibility,” I found orienting understanding of modern American cultural and intellectual history, about how we think and how we feel.
 These lessons are also good reminders that as historians, we don’t have to like what we learn.
 Learning the worlds of our study is the mission of the historian.

 Kloppenberg offers good practical advice about the importance of reticence; in an era of information overload that is also an act of charity.
 And even more valuable than saying fewer words is the ability to choose words carefully.
 This is particularly significant these days with a public culture featuring more heat than light on so many issues.
 Historians have the gift of careful thought and abundant awareness of contexts.
 We can offer these lights to the raging contemporary cultural scene.